128technology/docs/docs/intro_installation_bootable_media.md

 ---
-title: Installing the Interactive ISO From Bootable Media
+title: Installing From Bootable Media
-sidebar_label: Installing the Interactive ISO from Bootable Media
+sidebar_label: Installing from Bootable Media
 ---

 This section assumes you have already created a bootable device, either a USB or CD/DVD/Blueray disk.
 Instructions for downloading and creating a bootable device are available in [Downloading a 128T ISO](intro_downloading_iso.md) and [Creating a Bootable USB](intro_creating_bootable_usb.md).

-The following steps to install using the Interactive ISO provide the option to configure the system as either a Router or a Conductor.
-This section describes how to configure the 128T as a Conductor.
-To install complex router configurations, use the [One-Touch Provisioning (OTP) ISO](intro_installation_otp_iso.md).
+The steps in this section describe installing either ISO from bootable media.
+The section, [Initialize the 128T](#initialize-the-128t-node) describes using the Initializer to configure the system as a Conductor after installing from the Interactive ISO.
+See [Installing Using the One Touch Provisioning ISO](intro_installation_otp_iso.md) for details to install complex router configurations **after** installing and configuring the Conductor.

 ### Prerequisites

 - Ensure that the platform you are installing on meets the 128T hardware requirements.
 - Verify that the boot priority of the USB drive is properly listed in the system BIOS.

-### Installing the Interactive ISO
+### Installing the ISO

 After imaging the ISO onto removable media, insert it into the target machine and power it on.